tlshaheen/api_docs/doc/api_quickstart.md

     Note that the API speaks only in javascript object notation (JSON), and that 406 response code means that you need to include the Content-Type and Accept headers of your request to "application/json".

-Please direct API-related questions to NationBuilder VP of Community [Adriel Hampton](mailto:ahampton@nationbuilder.com)
+Please direct API-related questions to NationBuilder Platform Director [Arion Hardison](mailto:ahardison@nationbuilder.com)